Land Acknowledgement

 Invitations may include:

-• Attendance at events/socials such as Aboriginal Awareness Day.
+- Attendance at events/socials such as Indigenous Awareness Day.

 Honorariums Traditional Knowledge Keepers

-The spirit of honorariums it to reimburse Traditional Knowledge Keepers for their time, travel and knowledge.
-Honorariums consist of a lump sum for the task they have been requested to perform.
+The spirit of honorariums is to reimburse Traditional Knowledge Carriers for their time, travel, and knowledge.
 Honorariums are requested by providing a cheque requisition and this must be done at least two weeks prior to the Traditional Knowledge Keepers coming to campus.
 Payment should be made on the day of them providing the service.
 Refer to (Appendix F) for Durham College procedure for arranging for an honorarium.

 Durham College Payroll Traditional Knowledge Keepers